-grout vs
+Grout vs

 Cleaning

-The answer to 'grout vs' is that grout and caulk are both important materials used in home cleaning and maintenance, but they serve different purposes and have distinct features, benefits, and use cases.
-Grout is a cement-based material used to fill the spaces between tiles, while caulk is a flexible sealant used to fill gaps and cracks around fixtures, windows, and other surfaces.
+The answer to 'grout vs' is that grout and caulk serve different purposes and have unique advantages.
+Grout is a thick, cement-based material used to fill the spaces between tiles, creating a durable and water-resistant seal.
+Caulk, on the other hand, is a flexible sealant used to fill gaps and cracks, such as around fixtures, baseboards, and trim.
+Grout is ideal for areas that need to withstand heavy use and moisture, while caulk is better suited for flexible joints and sealing applications.

 Sources